 Dr Emily Yarrow

-I am a Lecturer in International HRM at the University of Portsmouth Business School.
+I am a Senior Lecturer in International HRM at the University of Portsmouth Business School.

 My research interests broadly include organisational theory, inequality regimes, impact, and governance in higher education.
 To date, my research has focused on the impact of research evaluation on female academic careers, research impact, women’s lived experiences of organisational life, and the experiences of older workers.
 My work has been published in top-tier journals, including Gender, Work and Organization; and Work, Employment and Society, and British Educational Research Journal.